-With reference to the Annexure A referred to in the Independent Auditor's Report to the members of the Company on the Financial Statements for the year ended 31 March 2022, we report the following:
+With reference to the Annexure A referred to in the Independent Auditor's Report to the members of the Company on the Financial Statements for the year ended 31 March 2023, we report the following:

-- 1. In respect of the company's Property, Plant and Equipment and Intangible Assets: - (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant, and Equipment and relevant details of right-of-use assets. - (B) The Company has maintained proper records showing full particular of intangible assets. - (b) As explained to us, physical verification of Property Plant and Equipment has been conducted by the management at appropriate intervals.
+- i.
+In respect of the company's Property, Plant and Equipment and Intangible Assets: - (a) (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of Property, Plant, and Equipment and relevant details of right-of-use assets. - (B) The Company has maintained proper records showing full particular of intangible assets. - (b) As explained to us, physical verification of Property Plant and Equipment has been conducted by the management at appropriate intervals.
 In our opinion, the programme is reasonable having regard to the size of the Company and the nature of the Property Plant and Equipment.
 According to information and explanations given to us, no material discrepancies have been reported on such verification. - (c) According to the information and explanations given to us and on the basis of our examination of records of the Company, the title/ lease deeds of the immovable properties are held in the name of the Company except in cases given below:

-Relevant line item in the Balance Sheet Description of item of property Gross carrying value Title deeds held in the name of Whether title deed holder is a promoter, director or relative of promoter / director or employee of promoter / director Property held since which date Reason for not being held in the name of the company Property, Plant and Equipment Land-Mithirohar 102693671 Deendayal Port Trust No 19/08/2021 Lease agreement is under preparation Property, Plant and Equipment ROU-Building- Registered Office 114680 Indian Oil Corporation Limited Yes (Promoter) 09/07/2019 Lease agreement is under preparation Property, Plant and Equipment ROU-Building- Indore 767831 Indian Oil Corporation Limited Yes (Promoter) 07/12/2020 The property has been provided by IOCL as per stipulations in the EPMC contract.
-Property, Plant and Equipment ROU-Building- Bhopal 2249655 Indian Oil Corporation Limited Yes (Promoter) 21/01/2021 The property has been provided by IOCL as per stipulations in the EPMC contract.
-Property, Plant and Equipment ROU-Building- Kandla 123255 Indian Oil Corporation Limited Yes (Promoter) 18/10/2020 The property has been provided by IOCL as per stipulations in the EPMC contract.
-Property, Plant and Equipment ROU-Building- Varanasi 908570 Indian Oil Corporation Limited Yes (Promoter) 01/10/2020 The property has been provided by IOCL as per stipulations in the EPMC contract.
+Relevant line item in the Balance Sheet Description of item of property Gross carrying value Title deeds held in the name of Whether title deed holder is a promoter, director or relative of promoter / director or employee of promoter / director Property held since which date Reason for not being held in the name of the company Property, Plant and Equipment Land- Mithirohar 102693671 Deendayal Port Trust No 19.08.2021 Lease agreement is under preparation Property, Plant and Equipment ROU-Building- Registered Office 114680 Indian Oil Corporation Limited Yes (Promoter) 09.07.2019 Lease agreement is under preparation Property, Plant and Equipment ROU-Building- Kandla 188483 Indian Oil Corporation Limited Yes (Promoter) 18.10.2020 The property has been provided by Property, Plant and Equipment ROU-Building- Varanasi 1375580 Indian Oil Corporation Limited Yes (Promoter) 01.10.2020 IOCL under the EPMC contract.